syncfusion-content/blazor-docs/blazor/card/card-image.md

 ## Images

-The Card supports to include images within the elements, you can add image as direct element anywhere inside card root by adding the `CardImage` component .
+The Card supports to include images within the elements.
+You can add image as direct element anywhere inside card root by adding the `CardImage` component .
 Using the class defined, you can write CSS styles to load images to that element.

 > By default, card images occupies full width of its parent element.